Yoshihiko Noda: President of the Constitutional Democratic Party

 After his election, Noda appointed Akira Nagatsuma, Kiyomi Tsujimoto and Hiroshi Ogushi as his deputies, as well as Junya Ogawa as secretary general and Kazuhiko Shigetoku as chairman of the Policy Research Council.
 He appointed his Next Cabinet on 30 September 2024.

 Under Noda's leadership, the CDP made strong gains in the 2024 Japanese general election on October 27, during which the ruling LDP-Komeito coalition was reduced to a minority government.
 On 11 November, Noda lost a bid to become prime minister to the LDP's Shigeru Ishiba during an extraordinary session of the Diet.

-After a heated argument between US President Trump and Ukrainian President Volodymyr Zelensky that took place during a televised meeting on 28 February 2025, Noda described Prime Minister Ishiba's response as "insufficient" adding that "Japan's stance is unclear.
+After a heated argument between US President Trump and Ukrainian President Volodymyr Zelenskyy that took place during a televised meeting on 28 February 2025, Noda described Prime Minister Ishiba's response as "insufficient" adding that "Japan's stance is unclear.
 I'm dissatisfied."

 In the 2025 Japanese House of Councillors election, the party gained 4 seats compared to the previous election in 2019.

+On 15 January 2026, Noda and Tetsuo Saito announced that the CDP and Komeito would merge in the lower-house to form a new centrist party named the Centrist Reform Alliance.
+In the 2026 general election, the CRA collapsed to just 49 seats; he was personally re-elected in Chiba 14th district.
+Following the election, Noda and Saito resigned as party co-presidents.